Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README-incremental-instructions.md

 > Note: if you used the setup scripts, the changes below will have been applied for you

 1. Open the `TodoListService\appsettings.json` file
-1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
+1. Find the app key `Domain` and replace the existing value with your Microsoft Entra tenant name.
-1. Find the app key `TenantId` and replace the existing value with your Azure AD tenant ID.
+1. Find the app key `TenantId` and replace the existing value with your Microsoft Entra tenant ID.
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoListService-aspnetcore-webapi` application copied from the Azure portal.
+1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoListService-aspnetcore-webapi` application copied from the Microsoft Entra admin center.

 #### Configure the client project

 > Note: if you used the setup scripts, the changes below will have been applied for you

 1. Open the `Client\appsettings.json` file
-1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
+1. Find the app key `Domain` and replace the existing value with your Microsoft Entra tenant name.
-1. Find the app key `TenantId` and replace the existing value with your Azure AD tenant ID.
+1. Find the app key `TenantId` and replace the existing value with your Microsoft Entra tenant ID.
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoListClient-aspnetcore-webapi` application copied from the Azure portal.
+1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoListClient-aspnetcore-webapi` application copied from the Microsoft Entra admin center.
-1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `TodoListClient-aspnetcore-webapi` app, in the Azure portal.
+1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `TodoListClient-aspnetcore-webapi` app, in the Microsoft Entra admin center.
 1. Find the app key `TodoListScope` and replace the existing value with Scope if you changed the name from `api://<client id>/user_impersonation`.
 1. Find the app key `TodoListBaseAddress` and replace the existing value with the base address of the TodoListService-aspnetcore-webapi project (or use the default `https://localhost:44351/`).